White-rumped munia: Description

-The white-rumped munia is approximately 10 to 11 cm in length, with a stubby grey bill and a long black pointed tail.
+The white-rumped munia is approximately 10 to 11cm in length, with a stubby grey bill and a long black pointed tail.
 The adults are brown above and on the breast, and lighter below; the rump is white.
 There is some variation between the subspecies, but the sexes are almost impossible to distinguish in all subspecies; males have a more bulky head and bill.

-Habitat and distribution
+Distribution and habitat

-The white-rumped munia is a common resident breeder ranging from the Indian subcontinent to southern China east to Taiwan, and through Southeast Asia south to Sumatra; it frequents open woodland, grassland and scrub, and is well able to adapt to agricultural land use.
-It is a gregarious bird which feeds mainly on seeds, moving through the undergrowth in groups and sometimes accompanying other birds such as puff-throated babblers (Pellorneum ruficeps).
-The nest is a large domed grass structure in a tree, bush or grass into which three to eight white eggs are laid.
-They are also known to use abandoned nests of Baya weaver.
-They are often found near water and have been observed feeding on algae.
-It has been suggested that they obtain protein from their diet of algae often in the species Spirogyra, which grows in paddy fields.
+The white-rumped munia is a resident breeder ranging from the Indian subcontinent through Southeast Asia to southern China and Taiwan and to Sumatra; it frequents open woodland, grassland and scrub, and is well able to adapt to agricultural land use.

 It is a common and widespread bird across its large range, and is thus not considered a threatened species by the IUCN.
-In fact, it may locally become a nuisance pest of millets and similar grains.
+It may locally become a nuisance pest of millets and similar grains.
 Even the Nicobar Islands subspecies with its limited range seems to be able to cope well with human settlement.
 As it is a drab-coloured and rather reclusive bird inhabiting dense undergrowth, the white-rumped munia is not necessarily conspicuous even where it occurs in considerable numbers.

-Origin

-Origin and phylogeny has been obtained.
-Estrildinae may have originated in India and dispersed thereafter (towards Africa and Pacific Ocean habitats).